Loading Events

 • David Hinton has published many books of poetry, nonfiction, and translations of ancient Chinese poetry and philosophy.
 These books are all informed by an abiding interest in deep ecological thinking, in exploring the weave of consciousness and landscape.
 This work has earned wide acclaim and many national awards, and it can be visited at davidhinton.net.

 • William Edelglass is Director of Studies at the Barre Center for Buddhist Studies.
-He publishes broadly in Buddhist studies, environmental humanities, and philosophy.
-William has practiced in several different Buddhist traditions and has taught widely in dharma centers, academia, as a wilderness guide, and at the Institute of Buddhist Dialectics, in Dharamsala, India.
-William is chair of the board of directors of the International Association of Environmental Philosophy and co-editor of the journal, Environmental Philosophy.
-His most recent publication is The Routledge Handbook of Indian Buddhist Philosophy (2022).
+He also teaches at Smith College, where he is the Director of the Five College Tibetan Studies Program in India, and is adjunct professor at the Central University for Tibetan Studies in Sarnath, India.
+His scholarship explores questions in Buddhist studies, environmental humanities, and philosophy.
+William has practiced in several different Buddhist traditions and has taught widely in dharma centers, academia, as a wilderness guide, and in several Tibetan academic institutions in India.
+William’s most recent book is The Routledge Handbook of Indian Buddhist Philosophy.